juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/coppeliasim_basics/ports.rst

 .. note::
-   You'll need restart CoppeliaSim for the :file:`remoteApiConnections.txt` modifications to take effect.
+   You'll need to restart CoppeliaSim for the :file:`remoteApiConnections.txt` modifications to take effect.

 .. admonition:: See also
     :class: admonition-git